DaveBenham/VenomModules/README.md

 There is a Vermona randomRHYTHM preset available that configures the Rhythm Explorer to make it easy to get a flavor of what it would be like to actually use the Vermona hardware.
 The Phrase is set to 1 and Bar to 4, like the Vermona 4/4 time.
 It configures the divisions as 1/4, 1/8, 1/16, 1/4T, 1/4, 1/8, 1/16, 1/4T.
 All divisions are assigned mode ALL except division 5 is assigned ALL - NEW.
 It also sets the Global Mode to Offset so the OR output will behave like the Vermona.
 In this way there are effectively two rhythm generators configured like the Vermona, exept they both share a common clock, dice, and reset.
 The OR output is polyphonic - an external split module is needed to separate the OR output into separate outputs for each rhythm generator.

+### Standard Venom Context Menus
+[Venom Themes](#themes) are available via standard Venom context menus.
+But Rhythm Explorer has its own design for limited parameter locking, so the standard parameter locking menus are not available.

 ### Bypass
 All outputs are monophonic 0V when the module is bypassed.